 The LMRWD worked with local publications to share newsworthy stories and raise awareness about the District's work toward many large-scale goals.
-Press coverage was obtained to recognize the service of Manager Hartmann and the Board President Joseph Barisonzi authored a Star Tribune opinion piece outlining the need for a basinwide approach to improve the Minnesota River's health.
+The LMRWD obtained press coverage to recognize the service of Manager Hartmann.
+In addition, the Board President Joseph Barisonzi authored a Star Tribune opinion piece outlining the need for a basinwide approach to improve the Minnesota River's health.